techidaily/site-youtube-blog/source/_posts/approved-the-blueprint-for-producing-high-impact-youtube-videos.md

 #### 1. Optimize Your Content for YouTube Searches

 Every bit of information you add to the video increases its visibility on the platform.
 Even the name of the file you’re uploading to your channel should contain a keyword, and once the upload is completed you should add a title, description, and metadata if you would like to increase the video’s visibility on the platform.
 It is vital to select your YouTube SEO strategy before you actually start adding new videos to your strategy.
-In case you’re not familiar with the concept of search engine optimization for YouTube, you can find everything you need to know about[YouTube SEO](https://tools.techidaily.com/wondershare/filmora/download/) in our guide.
+In case you’re not familiar with the concept of search engine optimization for YouTube, you can find everything you need to know about [YouTube SEO](https://tools.techidaily.com/wondershare/filmora/download/) in our guide.

 #### 2. Create Visually Captivating Thumbnails and End Screen Elements